Hot Tub Health Benefits

 Often prescribed for the following conditions: Arthritis, Stress, Headaches, Diabetes, Muscles and Joint injuries, Bursitis, Tendonitis, Scoliosis, and Fibromyalgia.

 Skin and muscles loosen and relax from the increased circulation when in the warm water of an inflatable hot tub.
 The gentle massaging jets increase blood flow to injured areas, bringing much needed nutrients to help repair the damage.
-These days many athletes use hydrotherapy as part of their recovery training programmes.
+Powerful hydrojets are perfect for the hydrotherapy sessions many athletes now use as part of their recovery training programmes.

 For conditions such as arthritis simply taking the pressure off joints in a hot tub can provide relief of symptoms and can increase ability to perform daily tasks with more ease.